gholzmacher/CPSWordPress/_pages/general-data-protection-regulation-gdpr-support-services.md

 published: true
 post_date: 2018-05-21 20:13:13
 ---

 				<img src="https://www.criticalpathsecurity.com/wp-content/uploads/2017/12/GDPR.jpg" alt="GDPR" itemprop="image" height="330" width="991" title="GDPR"  />
 		<h3>Why it's important to have a trusted advisor</h3>
-			<p>Set for enforcement on May 26, 2018, the GDPR supersedes the Data Protection Act 1998 in the UK to expand the requirements of storing personal data, improve governance and impose more stringent sanctions on organizations that fail to secure individual's data.</p>
+			<p>Set for enforcement on May 26, 2018, the GDPR supersedes the Data Protection Act 1998 in the UK and the Data Protection Directive 1995 in the EU; to expand the requirements of storing personal data, improve governance and impose more stringent sanctions on organizations that fail to secure individual's data.</p>
 <p>Critical Path Security's team of GDPR specialists can ease the transition into compliance.</p>
 	<p><strong>What are you required to do?</strong></p>
 <p>Amongst a variety of technical and organizational measures enforced by the GDPR is the need to protect personal data against unauthorized processing, accidental loss, and destruction.</p>